 - Eat a healthy diet - add more fruits and veggies to your diet.

 - Maintain a healthy weight by exercising regularly

-- Cut or limit the use tobacco products
+- Cut or limit the use of tobacco products

 - Have your cholesterol and blood pressure checked by a physician